Richard Mapuata

-Richard Mapuata N'Kiambi Esola (born 27 February 1965) is a retired Zaire international footballer, who played as a forward.
+Richard Mapuata N'Kiambi Esola (born 27 February 1965) is a Congolese former professional footballer who played as a forward.
+He represented the Zaire national team at international level.

 Club career

 Born in Kinshasa, Mapuata began his career with Cercle Sportif Imana.
 He moved to play in the Belgian Pro League at the age of 20, signing with Standard Liège.
-One year later, he would join Portuguese Liga side C.F.
-Os Belenenses for two seasons.
-While with Belenenses, Mapuata scored the goal in a famous UEFA Cup victory against FC Barcelona.
+One year later, he joined Primeira Liga side Os Belenenses for two seasons.
+While with Belenenses, Mapuata scored the goal in a famous UEFA Cup victory against Barcelona.

 He finished his playing career in the Swiss first division, playing for AC Bellinzona and FC Aarau.

 International career

 Mapuata played for Zaire at the 1988 Africa Cup of Nations finals.

-Personal
+Personal life

 His son, Cédric, is a retired professional footballer.

+His other son, Richaross Grüninger, is the star of the SFT Tigers Lugano, known for his skills from three points.